 303: History of Christian Thought II**

-* Course must be taken with German LAC section to count toward GS concentration or German major
+* Course must be taken with German LAC section in order to count toward GS concentration or German major